aimanazidzul/incrementCounter/README.md

+#important
-You may ignore this readme file ishould have deleted the whole file instead..
+You may ignore this readme file
+I should have deleted the whole file instead..

 # Getting Started
 Install the dependencies and run the project